Xeloda Tablets is a brand of medicine containing the active ingredient capecitabine.

 If your doctor tells you to stop taking XELODA, or the medication has passed its expiry date, ask your pharmacist what to do with any tablets that are left over.

-XELODA comes in blister packs in the following pack sizes:
+XELODA comes in a blister pack:

 - 500 mg - 120 tablets